 7. React Native Lottie

 Apart from chat apps, animations is another aspect to take into account when creating a mobile app.
 All animations are created in JSON format and size of these are extremely small.
 As a result, it became extremely easy to React Native developers to handle the project.

-Overall, this library, in particular, has the potential to make the UI as simple, exciting and easy to use.
+Overall, this library, in particular, has the potential to make the UI as simple, exciting and easy to use by exporting animation data.

 The best part of React Native Lottie is that it is free, comprising animations which can be used in the project.

 8. React Native Paper

 React native paper is another material design-focused library has more than 5K stars on GitHub.
 The library supports web, iOS and Android which is mainly used to create cross-platform apps in an efficient manner.